Arbnora de Leoni: International career

 De Leoni was part of the inaugural Albania women's national team in 2011, where she received a call up in November for a friendly against Macedonia.
-She was part of Albania for six years where she played in eighteen matches and scored two goals, her last international match was on 28 November 2017 against Switzerland in Biel/Bienne.
+She was part of Albanian national team for six years, playing in 18 matches and scoring two goals.
+Her last international match was on 28 November 2017 against Switzerland in Biel/Bienne.

 Personal life

-De Leoni was born in Norway to Kosovo Albanian parents from Gjilan, where after her birth they moved to Sweden.
-Her brother Arbër also played football.
+De Leoni was born to Kosovo Albanian parents from Gjilan, Her brother Arbër also played football.
 She also has a bachelor's degree in social psychology and was a contestant on Miss World Sweden 2012, where she reached the last 32, along with four other Swedish Albanian contestants.